franzs/procon-webbot/README.md

 ### Webdriver for Selenium

-Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and install it for you operating system.
+Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and install it for your operating system.

 ### Python packages